MorrellLAB/sequence_handling/README.md

 ## What is `sequence_handling` for?

 `sequence_handling` is a series of scripts, called handlers, that automate and speed up DNA sequence alignment and quality control.
 Currently, `sequence_handling` is designed to work with Illumina paired-end whole-genome or exome capture sequences.
-Work is underway to expand `sequence_handling` to accept GBS sequences.
+Some parts of `sequence_handling` can accept GBS sequences.

 The workflow is intended to be 100% reproducible provided that you have the Config file and version of `sequence_handling` that was used.
 It is also intended to be easy for beginner UNIX users to configure and run independently, given that they read the [wiki](https://github.com/MorrellLAB/sequence_handling/wiki).